 In January, 2015, Goodacre’s studies and maquettes for the Vietnam Women’s Memorial were included in an exhibition along with works by Laura Fraser called “Conflict In Bronze”.
 The popular exhibit at the National Cowboy and Western Heritage Museum in Oklahoma City was held over through Spring 2016.

 In July, 2015, an exhibition of the Smithsonian National Numismatic Collection opened at the American History Museum in Washington, D.C.
 From the collection of 1.6 million objects, curators were given the daunting task of choosing 400 items, four of which represented Goodacre’s work: two Sacagawea Dollars minted in 2000, an 8” plaster design for the coin created in 1998, and one of her sculpture tools.

-In October 2016, Glenna Goodacre announced her complete retirement from sculpting and casting bronzes.
-She began destroying her lost-wax foundry molds and gifted her clay, sculpture tools, art books, and studio equipment along with four sculptures to the New Mexico School For The Arts, an arts-based charter high school in Santa Fe where Goodacre has lived since 1983.
+In October, 2016, because of failing health, Glenna Goodacre announced her complete retirement from sculpting and casting bronzes.
+She destroyed her lost-wax foundry molds and gifted her clay, sculpture tools, art books, and studio equipment along with four sculptures to the New Mexico School For The Arts, an arts-based charter high school in Santa Fe where Goodacre had lived since 1983.